All Episodes

 What is crippling the middle class is governmentalization of your life.

-What does that do for the middle class?
+The cap and trade bill, what does that do for the middle class?

-What does health care do?
+What does healthcare do?

 That's a job killer.

-What does card check do?
+What does Card Check do?

 What does the energy tax do?